What is Kundalini?

 The Role of Astrology

 Pluto: Change and renewal planet.
 Aspects here would indicate deep changes and psyches that would need a lot of psychiatric work as the Kundalini energy unwinds.
-It is known for intense experiences, stripping away old identifications.
+People often recognize Kundalini experiences for their intensity, as they actively strip away old identities and deeply rooted patterns.

 Neptune: This is the spirit world planet.
 Added spiritual elements to the experience of Kundalini awakening will arrive here.
 Mystic types of experiences and high sensitivity to the spiritual world.